 Primary Placement: 2

-For more than 30 years, the Center has been a multidisciplinary service, research, and training site.
-It's mission is to design and implement prevention and health promotion programs in a variety of community settings, enhance the effectiveness of behavioral health and other human service organizations and service systems, carry out program and service system evaluations, and conduct related research.
+For almost 40 years, the Center has been a interdisciplinary service, research, and training site with a tripartite mission: to promote health and wellness, to prevent mental health and substance abuse problems, and to enhance equity and social justice.
+Faculty, staff, and fellows at the Center carry out its mission work in a variety of community settings, organizations, and service systems through research, consultation, evaluation, program development, and training.
 Partnerships with public and private agencies to build and sustain local service capacity is a hallmark of the Center’s work.
-As a cooperative endeavor of the Yale Department of Psychiatry, the Connecticut Mental Health Center, and The Consultation Center, Inc., a nonprofit community-based organization aligned with the Center’s mission, fellows are provided with a wide range of training opportunities that involve services and research carried out in collaboration with community stakeholders, including service providers, service recipients and residents, state and municipal personnel, and local leaders.
+As a cooperative endeavor of the Yale Department of Psychiatry, the Connecticut Mental Health Center, and The Consultation Center, Inc., a nonprofit community-based organization aligned with the Center’s mission, fellows are provided with a range of training opportunities that involve services and research carried out in collaboration with community stakeholders, including service providers, service recipients and residents, state and municipal personnel, and local leaders.
 This work takes place in Greater New Haven and Connecticut, as well as nationally and internationally.

-Primary placement fellows complete 2 yearlong projects, each requiring a 12-hour commitment per week.
+Primary placement fellows complete two (2) year-long projects, each requiring a 12-hour commitment per week.
 In addition, fellows participate in placement-based seminars, colloquia, and various staff meetings for about 3 hours per week for a total commitment of 30 hours per week.
-Secondary placement fellows complete 1 yearlong project as well as seminars, colloquia, and meetings for a 15 hour per week commitment.
+Secondary placement fellows complete one (1) year-long project as well as seminars, colloquia, and meetings for a 15 hour per week commitment.

 Fellows are matched to projects during the first two weeks of the internship based on their project preferences and the approval of faculty.
-The goal of placement is to ensure a broad training experience that supports the training goals and interests of the fellow.
-Examples of project activities include the following:
+The goal of placement is to ensure a training experience that supports the training goals and interests of the fellow.
+Examples of project activities in recent years have included the following:

 - Evaluation of behavioral health, health, and prevention programs and services;